"I trust this law firm so much that I refer them friends and family. They are always there for you with advice and guidance." by A.S., Past Client

 Those who already have a protective order placed against them could easily violate that using a drone, and even face criminal punishment for that infraction.

 If you have been served with a temporary injunction for stalking, or any of these other infractions, contact the attorneys at the Pumphrey Law to discuss the facts of your particular situation.
 The attorneys at the Pumphrey Law are experienced with responding to these types of accusations.
-Contact us at (850) 681-7777 for a consultation about your alleged infraction.
+Contact us at (850) 681-7777 for a free consultation about your alleged infraction.

 Attorney Don Pumphrey, Jr. is a former prosecutor, former law enforcement officer, and a successful and experienced criminal defense attorney.
 Don has achieved over 100 not guilty verdicts at trial and over 2,000 dismissals.